FAQ about remote proctored exams at WUR

 Some facilities (= options to facilitate in a functional limitation) are now your own responsibility.
 For example, a quiet room or a good chair during the exam.

-The use of larger fonts and text-to-speech software is standard available in the digital test software (Ans).
+The use of larger fonts and text-to-speech software is available by default in Ans.
 Extra time is automatically added for students that included their (previously approved) facilities when registering for the test in Osiris.
-In Ans text to speech software and larger fonts are standard available.

-Facilities such as the use of (noise cancelling) headphones, are not an option, as these cannot be checked.
+Facilities such as the use of (noise canceling) headphones, are not an option, as these cannot be checked.
 Using these will be flagged.

-If you have a condition that wasn’t a problem during on-campus exams, or a new condition that affects your ability to take the (online)exam, please check this webpage and contact the students deans office.
+If you have a condition that wasn’t a problem during on-campus exams, or a new condition that affects your ability to take the (online)exam, please check this webpage about studying with a disability and contact the students deans office.

 We are aware of all facilities that are ‘regularly’ offered to students in the special exam-PC-room.
 When you want to bring your specific facility (granted by the examining board through the student deans) to our attention, and know how this might be provided in this new setting, please send an email to [email protected] and include your teacher in cc.